Search Results - Dong Han

 Statue of a horse trampling a [[Xiongnu | s = | p = Hàn | bpmf = ㄏㄢˋ | myr = Hàn | w = | mi = | gr = Hann | tp = Hàn | y = Hon | ci = | j = Hon3 | tl = Hàn | wuu = Hoe | poj = Hàn | mc = xàn | oc-b92 = * | oc-bs = * }}

-The Han dynasty had many conflicts with the Xiongnu, a nomadic confederation centred in the eastern Eurasian steppe.
-The Xiongnu defeated the Han in 200 BC, prompting the Han to appease the Xiongnu with a policy of marriage alliance and payments of tribute, though the Xiongnu continued to raid the Han's northern borders.
-Han policy changed in 133 BC, under Emperor Wu, when Han forces began a series of military campaigns to quell the Xiongnu.
-The Xiongnu were eventually defeated and forced to accept a status as Han vassals, and the Xiongnu confederation fragmented.
-The Han conquered the Hexi Corridor and Inner Asian territory of the Tarim Basin from the Xiongnu, helping to establish the Silk Road.
-The lands north of the Han's borders were later overrun by the nomadic Xianbei confederation.
+The Han dynasty had many conflicts with the Xiongnu, a nomadic confederation centered in the eastern Eurasian steppe.
+The Xiongnu defeated the Han in 200 BC, prompting the Han to appease the Xiongnu with a policy of marriage alliance and payments of tribute, though the Xiongnu continued to raid Han China's northern borders.
+Han policy changed in 133 BC when Emperor Wu began a series of military campaigns to quell the Xiongnu.
+Han forces cleaved the Hexi Corridor and Inner Asian territory of the Tarim Basin away from the Xiongnu, helping to establish the Silk Road trade route.
+The Xiongnu were eventually defeated and forced to accept a status as Han vassals, though the lands north of the Han's borders were later overrun by the nomadic Xianbei confederation.
 Emperor Wu also launched successful conquests in the south, annexing Nanyue in 111 BC and Dian in 109 BC.
 He further expanded Han territory into the northern Korean Peninsula, where Han forces conquered Gojoseon and established the Xuantu and Lelang commanderies in 108 BC.

 After 92 AD, palace eunuchs increasingly involved themselves in the dynasty's court politics, engaging in violent power struggles between various consort clans of the empresses and empresses dowager.
 Imperial authority was also seriously challenged by large Taoist religious societies which instigated the Yellow Turban Rebellion and the Five Pecks of Rice Rebellion.
 Following the death of Emperor Ling (), the palace eunuchs were massacred by military officers, allowing members of the aristocracy and military governors to become warlords and divide the empire.
 The Han dynasty came to an end in 220 AD when Cao Pi, king of Wei, usurped the throne from Emperor Xian.
 Provided by Wikipedia